-Membership programs are on an anniversary-date basis and, except for assessments, are recognized ratably over the membership period since there are no distinct performance obligations and the general member benefits are considered a bundled group of performance obligations that are delivered to members throughout the membership period.
+Membership programs are on an anniversary-date basis and are recognized over-time or ratably over the membership period since there are no distinct performance obligations and the general member benefits are considered bundled obligations that are delivered to members throughout the membership period.
 For membership programs that include an assessment and board matching services, a portion of the member dues are allocated to the assessment which are considered separate performance obligations that are satisfied when the final assessment report is delivered and when the board matching services occurs, respectively.
 Payment is due in full at purchase for on-line purchases or within 30 days of the date invoiced.
 Individual memberships can be cancelled within a 30-day period and are eligible for a full refund less any membership discounts received prior to cancellation.
 The portion of membership programs allocated to assessments are classified within assessment services on the statements of activities.